Potentilla indica

-Potentilla indica, known commonly as mock strawberry, Indian strawberry, or snakeberry in North America, is a flowering plant in the family Rosaceae.
+Potentilla indica, known commonly as false strawberry, mock strawberry, or Indian strawberry, (also snakeberry in North America) is a flowering plant in the family Rosaceae, native to West Asia to India, East Asia, and Southeast Asia.
 It has ternate foliage and an aggregate accessory fruit, similar to true strawberries of the genus Fragaria.
 Unlike the white or slightly pink flowers of true strawberries, Potentilla indica has yellow flowers, as do many other Potentilla species.
 It is native to eastern and southern Asia, but has naturalized in many regions worldwide.
-They are considered to be an invasive species and weed by some.
+P. indica is an introduced species in the United States and Canada, often noticed as a weed on grass lawns.

 Many sources consider this plant part of the genus Potentilla due to evidence from chloroplast genetic sequence data that the genus Duchesnea is included within Potentilla, though some still list it as Duchesnea indica.